“Why am I getting BitLocker recovery message?”

 - Enter the password to unlock this drive.

-- Check the "Automatically unlock on this PC" box, and click tap on Unlock.
+- Check the "Automatically unlock on this PC" box, and click and tap on Unlock.

 Bonus Tips: Rescue and Backup Crucial Data from a PC with Boot Issues